 Additional Costs to Anticipate in Dog Teeth Cleaning

 Most of the time, a dog might not just need a cleaning.
 As we already stated, X-rays and sealings will often be required.
 These could add about $50 to the overall costs.

 Extra procedures will cost more—some dogs may need extractions and root canals.
 A straightforward extraction can cost as little as $10.
 This procedure often takes very little time, which is one reason why it is so inexpensive.
 Teeth that need to be split with a drill to be removed will cost up to $100 per tooth.

 Root canals cost even more.
 You can expect to pay a few thousand dollars to them per tooth, depending on the number of roots the tooth has.

 How Often Should I Get My Dog’s Teeth Cleaned?

 Most dogs will need an oral exam and cleaning every year.
-Your doctor can have a look at your dog’s teeth at their yearly checkup and determine if they need cleaning or not.
-Smaller and brachycephalic may need teeth cleanings more often, as they are often more prone to teeth problems.
+Your vet can have a look at your dog’s teeth at their yearly checkup and determine if they need cleaning or not.
+Smaller and brachycephalic breeds may need teeth cleanings more often, as they are often more prone to teeth problems.
 These dogs usually need extractions more often as well, so plan for those costs.

 Dogs with extra crowding in their mouth will need more care, as the crowding can cause problems to develop faster.